c-spark/cspark-ts-sdk/README.md

 - `Spark.service.getSchema(uri)` gets the schema of a service.
 - `Spark.service.getMetadata(uri)` gets the metadata of a service.
 - `Spark.service.download(uri)` downloads the excel file of a service.
-- `Spark.service.recompile(uri)` recompiles a service using specific compiler version.
+- `Spark.service.recompile(uri)` recompiles a service using specific compiler versions.
 - `Spark.service.validate(uri, data)` validates input data using static or dynamic validations.
 - `Spark.service.export(uri)` exports Spark services as a zip file.
 - `Spark.service.import(data)` imports Spark services from a zip file into the Spark platform.